American Rhapsody

 I'm So Hip

-I may have many pair of shoes, but I only have one pair of sneakers.
+I may have many pairs of shoes, but I only have one pair of sneakers.
 I'm probably afraid to appear too sporty or something.
 However, sneakers are my default shoes once the weather (or my office) is too cold for sandals.
 I have cute flats, low heel pumps, and even a pair of Doc Martens Mary Janes that I can walk comfortably in all day long, but I still wear sneakers most of the time.

 Yes, I also have a few pairs of not-so-comfortable heels, some boots, and three pairs of dance shoes.
 Thanks for asking.